2009/10 Undergraduate Module Catalogue

 |Total hours (100hr per 10 credits)||200.00|

-Private study180 hours comprised of weekly reading, seminar prsentation preparation, researching and writing one essay, researching and writing one critical review.
+Private study180 hours comprised of weekly reading, seminar presentation preparation, researching and writing one essay, researching and writing on critical review.

-Opportunities for Formative FeedbackOral presentation, Participation in class discussion, submisison of assessed Critical Review in week 7.
+Opportunities for Formative FeedbackOral presentation, participation in class discussion, submission of assessesd Critical Review in week 7.

 Methods of assessment